21 Different Types of Mythical Horses

 They placed bellows beneath the shoulders of the horses so that the animals would stay cool while they ran.

-A man by the name of Sól, who had been kidnapped by the gods in order for him to complete the mission, was the chariot’s driver.
+A man named Sól, who the gods had kidnapped for him to complete the mission, was the chariot’s driver.

 He was unable to pause for even a second at any point.
-A wolf by the name of Skoll, who, if given even a remote opportunity, would seize and consume the sun, was hard on the trail of the chariot.
+A wolf named Skoll, who, if given even a remote opportunity, would seize and consume the sun, was hard on the trail of the chariot.

 16. Tulpar

-Tulpars are types of mythical horses that can fly; they are of Turkish origin and are typically either black or white.
+Tulpars are mythical horses that can fly.
+They are of Turkish origin and are typically black or white.

 The swiftness of their speed, not their ability to fly, was the trait most usually associated with their wings.

-There are other references to Tulpars in Asain folklore, namely in the context of the creation of the fiddle from the remnants of Tulpars.
+Other references to Tulpars exist in Asain folklore, namely in the context of the fiddle’s creation from the remnants of Tulpars.

 17. Bucephalus

-Bucephalus was one of the most well-known horses in history and was particularly beloved by Alexander the Great, who used him as his mount.
+Bucephalus was one of the best-known horses in history.
+He was particularly beloved by Alexander the Great, who used him as his mount.

 A white star crowned his head, and he was wearing a black cloak.